ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 "Seed" | JA Packs Only | Use this ItemType if adding custom crops through `JAPacks` and you want the seeds/saplings instead of the produce

 ### Animal Shops
-Note: The current animal purchasing menu is hardcoded to warp you to Marnie's.
-To work around that, STF will then proceed to warp you back to your original map.
-However you'll see Marnie's map appear for a brief moment.

 Field | Optional | Format | Description
 ------------ | ------------- | ------------- | -------------